Layr-Labs/eigenlayer-middleware/docs/registries/BLSApkRegistry.md

 This method is only callable by the `RegistryCoordinatorOwner`, which is the account that has the `owner` role inside the `RegistryCoordinator`.

 *Effects*
-* Stores the corresponding G2 public key of an operator's BLS keypair, based on their G1 public key.
+* Stores the corresponding G2 public key of an operator's BLS keypair, based on their G1 public key, updating `operatorToPubkeyG2[operator]`.

 *Requirements*
 * Caller MUST be the `RegistryCoordinatorOwner`